edxu96/TidySimStat/README.md

 Detailed explanation can be found in [StochasticSim/wiki](http://github.com/edxu96/StochasticSim/wiki/1-Home).

-## What's New?
+## 2,  New Algorithm by Ourselves

-### 1, Array the 2-D Irregular Sample Space for 8-Direction Random Walk
+### 2.1, Array the 2-D Irregular Sample Space for 8-Direction Random Walk

 The algorithm and analysis is shared in [edxu96/RandomWalk2dim.m](https://gist.github.com/edxu96/a506b784d1a8864a188a8aa3ce49cc4d).

 The result from MCMC simulation using Gibbs Sampler and sample space processed by this algorithm is quite satisfying.
+The red points indicate the theoretical values, which are almost all the same as the simulation results.

 ![Queue Simulation using MCMC Gibbs Sampler](/images/6/GibbsSampler_2.png)

-## Contributors
+## 3,  Contributors

-- Edward J. Xu (<edxu96@outlook.com>)
+- Edward J. Xu (<edxu96@outlook.com>) (<https://edxu96.github.io>)
 - Sanaz